tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * We can use logistic regression to predict which category or class to classify a new data point.

-After presenting the slideshow, open the Jupyter notebook and complete a dry walkthrough of running logistic regression with Scikit-Learn (sklearn).
+After presenting the slideshow, open the Jupyter notebook and complete a dry walkthrough of running logistic regression with Scikit-learn (sklearn).
 Quickly run through the following bullet points, emphasizing that classification algorithms require data to be clustered into classes/groups.

 * Communicate to students that the only way to run a logistic regression model is to first prepare a dataset to be used for training the model.
 In order for a logistic regression model to learn on its own, it must be given data that is clustered in classes/groups.